FailAcademy/learning/wdp-vancouver/_lessons/week-04/04-es2015-with-webpack.md

 ## Learning Objectives

-- Learn how to install the Webpack compiler as a Gulp task.
+- Install the Webpack compiler as a Gulp task.
-- Learn how and why separating your code into modules is a good proctice.
+- Separate code into modules, and explain why this is important.
-- Gain experience refactoring a non-trivial application from ES5 to ES2015
+- Refactor a non-trivial application from ES5 to ES2015

 ---